mtvbrianking/laravel-ussd/readme.md

 ### List

-List are showing dynamic items.
+Lists are used to display dynamic items.
 E.g: user accounts fetched on demand.

 Provider is the class providing the list of items.
-Each item must container an `id` and a `label`.
+Each item must contain an `id` and a `label`.

 ```php
 $listItems = (new \App\Ussd\Providers\SavingAccountsProvider)->load();